CZ3004Group27/image_rec/README.md

-# How to call image rec package
+# How to use the imagerec package

-## Step 1: Install the package in development mode
+## Install the package in development mode

 Before you start, it is better to create a virtual environment for installation, just in case there is any dependency conflict.